-At a conference in New York sponsored by the Practising Law Institute on February 13, 2017, Treasury and IRS officials discussed two new Trump administration policy changes limiting substantive IRS guidance for “a while.”
+At a conference in New York sponsored by the Practicing Law Institute on February 13, 2017, Treasury and IRS officials discussed two new Trump administration policy changes limiting substantive IRS guidance for “a while.”
 The first policy is the administration’s unusual “one-in, two-out” executive order, which generally requires agencies to eliminate two regulations for every new regulation issued.
 The second policy regarding the freeze of all regulation comes from a January 20 White House memorandum issued by Chief of Staff Reince Preibus.

 Robert Wellen, IRS Associate Chief Counsel (Corporate) said, “[t]he Chief Counsel’s office has been in communication with Treasury about how this kind of regime might affect the tax regulatory process….
 Discussions continue.
 Read your newspaper.
 I don’t know how this is going to come out.”
 He added that the restriction on new guidance is “very broad” and that the IRS is no longer submitting guidance to the Federal Register or to the Internal Revenue Bulletin beyond the most routine administerial guidance, such as updates to interest rates or mileage allowances.
 He noted that the agency will continue to release private letter rulings and chief counsel advice memoranda.